gvwilson/thirdbit/src/fiction/in-heck/index.md

 Violet nodded,
 her forehead furrowed as she carefully poured the tea.
 "I'll make some cookies or something.
-I just had to find a pattern."
+I just have to find a pattern."
 She handed a steaming mug to Maddy and poured a second for herself.
 "They're all archived,"
 she continued,